discos/doc/user/srt/source/Appendix_B.rst

    (``code`` can be ``CCB``, ``KKG``, …) configures the receiver using the default parameters.
    It does *not* act on the backend, pointing model or antenna mount mode

+.. describe:: > restFrequency=[freq1];...;[freqN]

+   [freq] is given in MHz and is a multiple argument: it can list a different value for each of the N sections - as long as XARCOS is the backend in use(not all the backends allow this sub-tuning).
+   Specifying a single value assigns the rest frequency to *all* the sections.
+   The specified values will hold until different ones are commanded, or until a new general *setup* command is entered.

 .. describe:: > servoPark

    stows the minor servo system